tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 ## Programming model

 The client instance is thread safe and all the interfaces return futures so users can use the client in either asynchronous or synchronous way.
-A dedicated event loop thread is created at per client instance basis to drive the reactor to make progress.
+A dedicated event loop thread is created at a per client instance basis to drive the reactor to make progress.

 ## Tooling

 The `tikv_client` crate will be tested with Travis CI using Rust's standard testing framework.
-We will also include benchmarking with criterion in the future.
+We will also include benchmark with criterion in the future.
 For public functions which process user input, we will seek to use fuzz testing such as `quickcheck` to find subtle bugs.

 The CI will validate all code is warning free, passes `rustfmt`, and passes a `clippy` check without lint warnings.